Fade2D Documentation pages v2.16.8

 Parameters

-zoneLocis ZL_INSIDE, ZL_OUTSIDE or ZL_GLOBAL.
+[in]zoneLoccan be ZL_INSIDE, ZL_OUTSIDE or ZL_GLOBAL.

 Returns

-Zones in a triangulation
+A zone in a 2D Delaunay triangulation

 ◆ createZone() [3/4]